 There are more drawbacks in my opinion when it comes to agencies, mainly with lack of personal relationships (one-on-one) and high costs.

 It’s everyone’s personal preference whether to go with a freelancer or through an agency, it all depends on what’s important to you how to have services dealt in a certain way.
 With myself (me, me, me, give it a rest man) you’ll have 100% focus and exclusivity throughout your project and from the end of the website build onwards once the site is in my hosting & maintaining hands.
 Remember, I’m responsible for everything an employee isn’t: running the business, fulfilling deadlines, marketing, administration, bookkeeping and more… so you would never see me less motivated and passionate in a long time… otherwise I’d be at an agency! (which is not my ambition).

-Those of you that have chosen TCQC already, I love you and there’s been no complaints! (not including the word ‘yet’ in that); and those those that have been undecided, I hope you now have a clear understanding … to choose me!
+Those of you that have chosen TCQC already, I love you!
+And those that have been undecided, I hope you now have a better understanding